firsttempora/BibBuilder/README.md

 default will ask what to do if it finds two entries that share a key.
 It also has the option to exclude entries that are identified by a key that exists in one or more "exclude" .bib files - this way you can ensure that the merged .bib file will be compatible as an additional bib resource alongside one or more other .bib files.

+## Package utilities

+In addition to the command line programs, the `bib_utils` module in this package has several Python objects that can help if you need to write your own Python program to work with .bib files.
+Some highlights are:

+* `BetterBibDatabase` extends the `BibDatabase` class from the `bibtexparser` package that adds convenience functionality (e.g. built-in methods to load from and save to a file, add or remove an entry, etc.) and has a more internally-consistent treatment of entries (currently, all entries are stored in the `entries` list attribute and the `entries_dict` attribute is generate from that list on demand, so the two are always linked - the `entries_dict` cannot be modified directly).
+* `init_bib_database` is a function that creates an instance of `BetterBibDatabase` and can automatically back up the .bib file.
+* `pdf2bib` is a function that encapsulates reading a PDF file, searching for a DOI and retrieving the BibTex entry.
+Fair warning: I'm an atmospheric chemist, so I've only tested it on atmospherically relevant journals.